 Once the details of the project and terms have been agreed, work on the project can begin.
 Firstly, the outline of the pond can be marked out.
 This is often done well in advance of construction so that the client has a clear idea of the scale and shape of the pond.
 This outline can often appear very large but as the pond matures the visible water’s surface will be significantly diminished when planting in and around the water becomes established.
 It is important to build a pond as big as the site and budget will allow.

 The pond is then excavated to the agreed depths and profile.
 If under liner drainage is deemed necessary it will be installed at this point, together with any overflow pipework and footings for decking legs.

 If the excavation is very stony we will spread a layer of sand over the bottom of the pond in addition to protective underlay.
 The next stage is to install the protective underlay followed by the installation of the pond liner.
 Our preferred liner for large ponds is Greenseal EPDM which is a synthetic rubber membrane.
 A protective overlay is then installed in the pond margins where the planting beds are built and where the planting media will sit on top of the pond liner.

 It is important that the pond liner is not visible above water or in the shallow pond margins.
-The excavated levels must be such that the grass turf at the waterline does not dry out.
+The excavated profile must be such that the grass turf at the waterline does not dry out.
 The grass must also not be allowed to get too wet or boggy.
 For this reason we often install an overflow so that we can create a fixed maximum water level.
 This then ensures that excess water doesn’t overflow the liner and create a boggy area.